When you need a contract

-These recent amendments to the QBCC Act don’t affect standard subcontracting arrangements between principal contractors and subcontractors, in which retention monies under subcontracts remain limited to 5 per cent of the contract price during construction and 2.5 per cent after practical completion, and the parties cannot contract out of these provisions.
+These recent amendments to the QBCC Act don’t affect standard subcontracting arrangements between principal contractors and subcontractors, in which retention monies under subcontracts remain limited to 5 per cent of the contract price during construction and 2.5 per cent after practical completion.
+The parties cannot contract out of these provisions.

 Which contract to use?

 You have a few choices.
 You can use one of our contracts, which covers most situations and has the added benefit of being compliant with the legislation.
-Alternatively, you can use a contract developed by an industry association but you must check that it complies with current laws.
-If you opt to use an interstate contract, be aware that they don’t usually meet requirements under our legislation.
+Alternatively, you can use a contract developed by an industry association, or develop your own but you must check that it complies with current laws.
+If you opt to use an interstate contract, be aware that they don’t usually meet the requirements of Queensland legislation.